synaq/hordeToZimbraFilterConverter/README.md

 they are not required in a Zimbra environment.
 Here is a brief list of unsupported or omitted rules:

-* *Redirect with reason*: This is remapped to a simply `discard` rule to save on traffic.
+* *Redirect with reason*: This is remapped to a simple `discard` rule to save on traffic.
 * *Whitelist*: An internal Ingo rule, this is ignored.
 * *Blacklist*: An internal Ingo rule, this is ignored.
 * *Forwardt*: An internal Ingo rule, this is ignored.